seanorama/masterclass/security-advanced/README.md

     - Edit the 'global' policy (the first one) and add hadoopadmin to global HDFS policy and Save
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ranger-HDFS-edit-policy-add-hadoopadmin.png)

-  - Now add a new policy for HTTP user to write KMS audits to HDFS by clicking "Add new policy" and creating below policy:
+  - Now "Add a new policy" for HTTP user to write KMS audits to HDFS by clicking "Add new policy" and creating below policy:
     - name: kms audits
     - resource path: /ranger/audit/kms
     - user: HTTP